johannwpli/tv-wall/README.md

 Origin
 ---
-As the successor to the TV wall project, we will add more functions in the future while ensuring normal operation.
+As the successor to the TV wall project, we will add more functions continuously in the future while ensuring normal operation.

 Instructions